delta-io/delta/PROTOCOL.md

 # Action Reconciliation
 A given snapshot of the table can be computed by replaying the events committed to the table in ascending order by commit version.
 A given snapshot of a Delta table consists of:

  - A single `protocol` action
  - A single `metaData` action
  - A map from `appId` to transaction `version`
- - A collection of `add` actions with unique `path`s
+ - A collection of `add` actions with unique `path`s.
  - A collection of `remove` actions with unique `path`s.
-The intersection of the paths in the `add` collection and `remove` collection must be empty.
-That means a file cannot exist in both the `remove` and `add` collections.
-The `remove` actions act as _tombstones_.
+The intersection of the `(path, deletionVector.uniqueId)` tuples in the `add` collection and `remove` collection must be empty.
+That means a data file with a particular associated DV cannot exist in both the `remove` and `add` collections; however, the same data file can exist with different DVs, as logically they represent different content.
+The `remove` actions act as _tombstones_, and only exist for the benefit of the VACUUM command.
+Snapshot reads only return `add` actions on the read path.

 To achieve the requirements above, related actions from different delta files need to be reconciled with each other:

  - The latest `protocol` action seen wins
  - The latest `metaData` action seen wins
  - For transaction identifiers, the latest `version` seen for a given `appId` wins
- - All `add` actions for different paths need to be accumulated as a list.
-The latest `add` action (from a more recent delta file) observed for a given path wins.
+ - Files in a table are identified by a `(path, deletionVector.uniqueId)` tuple.
+File actions (`add` or `remove`) reference files, and a log can contain any number of references to a single file.
- - All `remove` actions for different paths need to be accumulated as a list.
-If a `remove` action is received **later** (from a more recent delta file) for the same path as an `add` operation, the corresponding `add` action should be removed from the `add` collection and the file needs to be tracked as part of the `remove` collection.
+ - To replay the log, scan all file actions and keep only the newest reference for each file.
- - If an `add` action is received **later** (from a more recent delta file) for the same path as a `remove` operation, the corresponding `remove` action should be removed from the `remove` collection and the file needs to be tracked as part of the `add` collection.
+ - `add` actions in the result identify files currently present in the table (for queries). `remove` actions in the result identify tombstones of files no longer present in the table (for VACUUM).

 # Column Mapping
 Delta can use column mapping to avoid any column naming restrictions, and to support the renaming and dropping of columns without having to rewrite all the data.
 There are two modes of column mapping, by `name` and by `id`.
 In both modes, every column - nested or leaf - is assigned a unique _physical_ name, and a unique 32 bit integer as an id.
 The physical name is stored as part of the column metadata with the key `delta.columnMapping.physicalName`.
 The column id is stored within the metadata with the key `delta.columnMapping.id`.
 The column mapping is governed by the table property `delta.columnMapping.mode` and can be one of `none`, `id`, and `name`.